JIC-CSB/dtoolai/docs/source/installation.rst

     pip install dtoolai

-To understand the examples, it's also useful to install the dtool command line client.
-This makes it easier to see what metadata are being written when we use
+To understand the examples, it's also useful to install the `dtool meta package <https://dtool.readthedocs.io/>`_.
+This makes it easier to work with datasets created by dtoolAI:
-dtoolAI:

 .. code-block:: bash

-    pip install dtool-cli
+    pip install dtool

 Running the example notebooks in the code repository also requires Jupyter: